 “I was gifted car jump leads one year” – Hollie, Thriftymum.com

 “A set of pyjamas in a size 20 when I was a size 12 and the top and bottom didn’t even match.
 Guess that’s one of the reasons he’s my ex?”
 Karen, Clapperboard

 There are so many great internet stores these days that there’s no excuse for making a festive faux pas.
 And you can also find gifts from companies who have a firm ethical stance and believe in giving back – all year round.

 |Don’t be in the doghouse with a rubbish gift|

-Uncommon Goods is one such company who offer handmade, recycled and organic products whilst supporting the emerging designers, artists or artisans who may be working in a low income country.
+Uncommon Goods is one such company that offer handmade, recycled and organic products whilst supporting the emerging designers, artists or artisans who may be working in a low-income country.
 The company is also a founding member of B Corporation, to help customers understand the social and environmental impact of their purchases.

 I think this may have been what my friend was driving at when he bulk-gifted a job lot of lentils but there are far more attractive Christmas gifts to be found here.

 And if you are struggling (as I am as usual) to find a Christmas gift for the man in your life, you’ll find a great selection of Christmas gifts for men too.

 Most of us just want to be reassured that we mean enough to that special someone to merit at least 15 minutes of online shopping and the actual purchase of a card.
 These days, most of us also want a gift that doesn’t impact negatively on the planet or its communities.